wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 ### Errors

 This page shows information related to erroneous API calls that are received by your system.
-The errors are categorization based on the error type.
+The errors are categorized based on the error type.
 You can further drill down using the error subtypes.
 Use this page as the starting point for debugging any API errors.

 ![Error statistics](../assets/img/insights/error-page-full.png){.cInlineImage-full}